Amazon RDS: Architecting Managed Relational Databases on AWS

 --vpc-security-group-ids sg-0abc123

-# Restore from manual snapshot
+Restore from a manual snapshot

 aws rds restore-db-instance-from-db-snapshot \